elunna/nerfhack-changelog/README.md

 * Another subtle but helpful change: bags are not susceptible to burning up when lava walking.
 In Vanilla this was never the case, but in some variants bags can sometimes burn up unless foo-proofed.

 #### Magic markers
+* Magic markers do not appear in a player's starting inventory.
 * Appear randomly much less often (1/5'th of the frequency in Vanilla)
 * They can still be created from polypiling
 * There is a 1 in 4 chance of a magic marker being the Sokoban prize.
 * There is also a chance of a magic marker being hidden in the Lost Tomb level.
 * Added magic markers to soko1-7 and soko1-8.
-* Any role that could start with a magic marker always starts with one.

 #### Unicorn horns
 * Unicorn horns are now one-handed, dealing d6 vs small/d7 vs large